swyftos/Disney-Dreamlight-Valley/README.md

-# DDV Dynamic Modifier - MelonLoader Mod
+# DDV Dynamic Modifier -

 A MelonLoader mod for **Disney Dreamlight Valley** (IL2CPP Unity) that adds quality-of-life cheats.
 All features are toggled independently via hotkeys.